 We found 5 providers matching pacemaker implantation and who accept United Healthcare Compass near Sanford, FL.

-Dr. Jorge Garcia specializes in pediatric cardiology.
-His average patient rating is 4.5 stars out of 5 by his patients.
+Dr. Jorge Garcia's specialty is pediatric cardiology.
+Dr. Garcia is rated 4.5 stars out of 5 by his patients.
 He accepts Coresource, Blue Cross Blue Shield EPO, and Blue Cross Blue Shield Bronze, as well as other insurance carriers.
-Dr. Garcia obtained his medical school training at Central University of Ecuador.
-His residency was performed at a hospital affiliated with the University of Florida Health Science Center.
-He is conversant in Spanish.
-Dr. Garcia's hospital/clinic affiliations include Osceola Regional Medical Center and Central Florida Regional Hospital.
+Dr. Garcia obtained his medical school training at Central University of Ecuador and performed his residency at a hospital affiliated with the University of Florida Health Science Center.
+In addition to English, he speaks Spanish.
+He is affiliated with Osceola Regional Medical Center and Central Florida Regional Hospital.

 Relevant Interests: , pacemaker implantation

 All Interests: Cardiomyopathy, Enlarged Heart, Non-Invasive Cardiology, Aneurysm, Stress Testing, Arrhythmias, ...
 (Read more)